AR22 FRT Build Guide 2026: .22LR Forced Reset Done Right header image

 The Verdict

-Build it on a dedicated CMMG .22LR upper, run a selector-style device on a full-profile mil-spec trigger, and tune trigger pressure before you blame parts.
+Build it on a dedicated CMMG .22LR upper, run a selector-style device on a full-profile mil-spec trigger with its matching BoreBuddy trip kit on the bolt, time the trip so it engages exactly where the trigger resets, and match ammo to barrel length before you buy weight.

 The AR22 forced reset build is a curiosity project that rewards patience and punishes shortcuts.
-The dedicated CMMG Banshee .22LR upper plus an Atrius or Mars selector device on a full-profile mil-spec trigger is the most forgiving combination; a Rare Breed or Partisan cassette runs with more tuning.
-Skip the centerfire FRT buffer, feed it CCI Mini-Mag, and stock a stack of CMMG magazines.
+Every path needs a device-specific BoreBuddy trip kit on the bolt, because a dedicated .22 blowback bolt has no centerfire trip surface.
+The CMMG Banshee .22LR upper plus an Atrius or Mars selector device on a full-profile mil-spec trigger (with the matching selector trip kit) is the most forgiving combination; a Rare Breed or Partisan cassette runs with more tuning and the Gen 2 cassette trip kit.
+Dial the trip to zero dead space so the reset rides the bolt's first millimeter of travel, deaden bolt bounce with a rimfire pressure plug, and pick ammo by barrel length: high velocity on short barrels, subsonic once the barrel gets long or a can goes on.
+Skip the centerfire FRT buffer, feed the 4.5-inch upper CCI Mini-Mag, and stock a stack of CMMG magazines.
 If the tuning sounds like more than you want, the 10/22 route is the easier rimfire forced reset path, and the FRT buyer's guide is the place to compare the whole category.

 Frequently Asked Questions